HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 The situation around favicons is fascinating: Favicons work with or without markup—some browsers would fall back to [looking at the domain root](https://realfavicongenerator.net/faq#why_icons_in_root)—, accept several image formats, and then also promote several dozen sizes (some tools are reported to generate 45 of them; [realfavicongenerator.net](https://realfavicongenerator.net/) would return _37_ if requested to handle every case).
 There is, as a side note, an issue open for the HTML spec to help [improve the situation](https://github.com/whatwg/html/issues/4758).

-When we built our tests we didn’t check for the presence of images, but only looked at the markup.
-That means, when you review the following note that it’s more about _how_ favicons are referenced rather than whether or how often they are used.
+When we built our tests we didn't check for the presence of images, but only looked at the markup.
+That means, when you review the following note that it's more about _how_ favicons are referenced rather than whether or how often they are used.

 <figure markdown>
 | Favicon format | Occurrences | Percentage |